Why Waste? Reducing food waste at home and in the garden

 Wellness in the garden: mind, body, + spirit

 DUG Earth Week ends with a compelling group of panelists looking at Wellness in the Garden.
-Join DUG Program Manager and CAPS research assistant Hannah Buchenau, as well as Carolyn Anello; Asia Dorsey of Mo’Betta Greens; Jim Garcia of Tepeyac Community Health Center; and Chris Lowry of CU Boulder as they share newsworthy research on the healing benefits of soil to community health programs that break the mold of “one size fits all” interventions, we end the week with lively, meaningful conversation.
+Join DUG Program Manager and CAPS research assistant Hannah Buchenau, as well as Carolyn Anello; Asia Dorsey of Mo’Betta Green MarketPlace; Jim Garcia of Tepeyac Community Health Center; and Chris Lowry of CU Boulder as they share newsworthy research on the healing benefits of soil to community health programs that break the mold of “one size fits all” interventions, we end the week with lively, meaningful conversation.

 Carolyn is a dental hygienist by training and the Co-Founder of Project Worthmore and Worthmore Clinic.
 She has been working in the refugee community since 2009.
 A graduate of CU Denver and CCD dental hygiene she founded Worthmore Clinic in 2014 in response to the oral health needs of the refugee community.
-She is a preceptor for dental students from the University of Colorado School of Dental Medicine.
+She is a preceptor for dental students from University of Colorado School of Dental Medicine.
 She has led dental mission trips to Thailand refugee camps and inside Burma.
 She is a mother of two daughters and the wife of Frank Anello (Co-Founder Project Worthmore).

 Jim founded Clínica Tepeyac (recently renamed Tepeyac Community Health Center) in 1994 and assumed the position of CEO in 2011.
 He brings more than three decades of executive management and leadership experience in community health, education, and human services programs.
 Prior to becoming Tepeyac’s CEO, he was a member of the executive team at Denver Health and Hospitals, where he provided operational support for the community health centers.
 He later served as the site director for Making Connections Denver, a ten-year initiative of the Annie E. Casey Foundation, designed to promote school readiness and economic self-sufficiency in four low-income Denver neighborhoods.